-Consider the ADMG $\mathcal{L}$ in Figure \ref{fig:graph1}(a); the vertices 1 and 4 are m-separated conditional on 2, and 1 and 3 are m-separated unconditionally.
-It is not hard to verify that no other m-separation relations hold for this graph, and that therefore a distribution $P$ obeys the global Markov property with respect to $\G$ if and only if $X_1 \indep X_4 \,|\, X_2$ and $X_1 \indep X_3$ under $P$.
+Consider the ADMG $\mathcal{L}$ in Figure~\ref{figgraph1}(a); the vertices 1 and 4 are \mbox{m-}separated conditional on 2, and 1 and 3 are \mbox{m-}separated unconditionally.
+It is not hard to verify that no other \mbox{m-}separation relations hold for this graph, and that therefore a distribution $P$ obeys the global Markov property with respect to $\G$ if and only if $X_1 \indep X_4 | X_2$ and $X_1 \indep X_3$ under $P$.